Income distribution

 Household income has been adjusted (or ‘equivalised’) to take into account the number of adults and children who live there.

-The figures on this page are based on survey data.
+The figures are based on survey data.
 You can read more about:

 In the data file